wcolwellcol/Mod11Chall/README.md

 ---
 ## Technologies
 This code was written using Python 3.7.13.
+I had to utilize google colab for various purposes, mainly because some of the code is expensive and is better run in the cloud.

 My OS is Ventura 13.2.1 though it should be fine on most others.
 Note that the CLI in any screenshots may look different on different OSs.

 I used conda to manage all of my packages.
 Packages used:
 Prophet